-Use placeholders for personalised elements, like text or images.
-This also means that a piece of personalised text within a bigger field of text should preferably be a separate text layer, so we can directly target the placeholder text instead of the entire text field.
+Use placeholders for personalized elements, like text or images.
+This also means that a piece of personalized text within a bigger field of text should preferably be a separate text layer, so we can directly target the placeholder text instead of the entire text field.

 See the video above for some extra information.